 Marigolds are great to plant around your tomatoes too.
 They prevent damage from nematodes that like to damage the root systems.
 If you plant a ring of marigolds around the tomatoes you can actually see the benefits persist in the soil for multiple years.
 Pretty cool right?
 In addition to fending off the nematodes marigolds can also deter white flies!

 - One of those most annoying bugs to bother my garden is the squash bug.
 Guess what?
 There’s a plant for that!
 Nasturtiums planted around your squash plants deter squash bugs and cucumber beetles.
 They can also be used as a trap plant for aphids which are drawn to them.

-- vine borer.
+How about this little tasty companion: the radish!
+Radishes are said to prevent damage from what I consider to be the worst pest of my whole garden, the vine borer.
 Vine borers lay there eggs at the base of the squash, hatch, then burrow into the stem.
 They cut off the supply of water and nutrients to the rest of the plant which dooms the plant to the compost bin.
-Although I haven't tried inter-planting radishes with my squash plants before it is on my agenda for this season.
+Although I haven’t tried inter-planting radishes with my squash plants before it is on my agenda for this season.
 We love our summer squash here and despise those borers!

 What companion plants do you use in your home garden?